Old venerable brand. Unionized workers. Well-known. Losing money. First-rate products. Legendary brand allure. Icon.

 Such is the case with Corning subsidiary, Steuben Glass.
 No longer is lead crystal the must-have bridal gift, and no longer is Corning willing to lose money.
 USA Today reports they have lost $30 million over the last five years, on sales of $25 million yearly.
 This is a particularly scary situation because Corning is a well-run company; the problem is that they do not know about consumer goods.

-First, we have to wonder about their glass line called Tattoo, which is inspired by tattoo artists.
-That’s the lure on the front page of the website (pictured here), and we don’t think it really jukes up the old WASPy bridal trousseau to have that sort of grunge idea around.
-Other than that, they need some ideas badly.
+First, one has to wonder about their glass line called Tattoo, which is inspired by tattoo artists.
+That’s the lure on the front page of the website (pictured here), it really does not jukes up the old WASPy bridal trousseau to have that sort of grunge idea around.
+Other than that, they need ideas badly.

 - Who might buy the company?

 - What might be done to the company to make it profitable?